 Consultation respondent Opinion expressed Response Strathclyde Geoconservation Group Q1 Scottish Geological Society is incorrect.
 It should read Scottish Geodiversity Forum.
 Noted This will be changed.
 Q2 Yes, integration of natural with cultural heritage. [is missed] Noted Q3 Yes, link between natural environment and human development. [is missed] Noted The Vision covers this indirectly through its aims of sustainable management and sustainable environmental benefit - Aim 5 which is drawn directly from the Vision focuses on the wider environment.
-Q4 No Noted Q5 Yes Noted Q6 Not all. [objectives identified] Include influence of geodiversity.
+Q4 No Noted Q5 Yes Noted Q6 Not all. [objectives identified] Include influence of Noted geodiversity.
 Promote geo-tourism.
+Given the specificity of this recommendation, it is unlikely to be achievable within the five years of the current Plan - which will see Tourism and Marketing start from scratch in year three of the Plan.
+However, it will be recorded as a key area for the development of the next five-year Plan.
 Q7 Include geodiversity.
-Essential for understanding location and building of the Wall.
-Noted Given the specificity of this recommendation, it is unlikely to be achievable within the five years of the current Plan - which will see Tourism and Marketing start from scratch in year three of the Plan.
-However, it will be recorded as a key area for the development of the next five-year Plan.
-Noted This will be noted for the development of the Education Strategy.
+Essential for understanding Noted location and building of the Wall.
+This will be noted for the development of the Education Strategy.
 Q8 Contacts growing via consultation.
 Other Geocon groups could be involved.
 Noted Q9 Yes Noted Q10 No. Need for research into choice and influence of Roman building materials.
 Noted This will be noted for the development of the Research Strategy.
 Q11 No. Needs description of rock and geomorphology that influences the Wall (p81).
 Noted This will be noted for the development of the Research Strategy.
 The Friends of Kinneil Generally, the draft Plan successfully identifies many relevant stakeholders.
 Noted